dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 ## createDrawingLayer

-Creates a DrawingLayer object and put it in an array of DrawingLayers.
+Creates and returns a DrawingLayer object.

 ```typescript
 createDrawingLayer(): DrawingLayer;